hectorrios/clockworksms_dashlet/README.md

 Clockwork is an enterprise SMS service that provides an API for sending SMS.
-This Dashlet leverages the PHP wrapper (included) to communicate with the API.
+This Dashlet leverages their PHP wrapper (included) to communicate with the API.

 Pre-requisite
 -------------